LemonPi/python_binary_search/README.md

 ```

 ## Development and testing
-Follow instructions for installing it above, except for step 1 fork the repository and clone your own fork.
-Since you installed in editable mode, you can edit the source and test with running `pytest`.
+1. Fork the repository
+2. Clone your fork
+3. Install it in editable mode `pip install -e .`

-Put any new tests in `tests.py` with `pytest` conventions.
+4. Make any changes and add new tests to `tests.py`

-After any feature additions or fixes, create a pull request on GitHub.
+5. Run pytest `python -m pytest`
+6. Commit and push to your fork
+7. Make pull request (merge your fork back to main repo)